Would a Large Language Model Pay Extra for a View? Inferring Willingness to Pay from Subjective Choices: Conclusion

 \section{Conclusion}

 Large language models are increasingly deployed in systems that support or automate decision-making on behalf of users.
 In many such applications, such as travel assistance or purchasing support, models are required to make subjective choices in settings where no objectively correct answer exists.
-This raises fundamental questions about whether LLMs can meaningfully represent human preferences, how closely their decisions align with human judgments, and to what extent users can rely on these systems in practice.
+This raises fundamental questions about whether LLMs can meaningfully express preferences, how these preferences might be shifted through user information or prompt formulation, and to what extent users can rely on these systems in practice.

 In this paper, we introduce an economic framework to study LLM decision-making in subjective choice contexts.
-Focusing on a travel-assistant setting, we elicit model choices between paired alternatives of hotel rooms and repeat these decision tasks across multiple runs.
-We analyze the resulting choices using multinomial logit models and derive implied WTP estimates, which we compare to human benchmark values.
+Focusing on a hotel-based decision setting, we elicit model choices between paired alternatives of hotel rooms and repeat these decision tasks across multiple runs.
+We analyze the resulting choices using multinomial logit models and derive implied WTP estimates, which we contextualize using a human reference.
 In addition to a baseline setting, we evaluate model behavior across a range of realistic conditions, including the provision of information about users’ past choices, the use of persona-based descriptions, and combinations of both.
+This study thus focuses on a hotel-based decision setting, future research could further extend the experiments to include other domains.

-Our results show that LLMs exhibit WTP magnitudes that are broadly comparable to human estimates reported in the literature (e.g., \citep{MASIERO2015117}).
-At the same time, we observe systematic deviations at the attribute level, with some features being substantially overvalued and others undervalued.
-These patterns highlight the sensitivity of model outputs to framing and attribute description.
-Moreover, we find that models tend to overestimate human WTP in our experiments, an effect that becomes more pronounced when prior preferences for more expensive options or business-oriented personas are introduced.
-By contrast, conditioning models on information indicating prior preferences for cheaper options leads to valuations that more closely resemble human benchmarks.
-Persona-based prompting, however, can also induce less human-like behavior, as illustrated by the student persona condition.
+Our results show that for larger LLMs meaningful WTP values can generally be derived.
+Additionally, LLM WTP values can be highly steered upward and downward depending on the user information included.
+The ranges in which these values can be steered are very wide and therefore, adding this information should be handled with care as to not invoke extreme model behavior.
+Additionally, we highlight the sensitivity of model outputs to framing and attribute description throughout our experiments.
+Furthermore, we summarize several breakdown cases of WTP estimation in LLMs: order bias, distinct rule-based decision boundary, and negative WTP values.